 One of the most challenging aspects of the course, however, has been adjusting to the differences in Australian education and teaching.
 For me, these difficulties included adapting to the differences in pedagogy, culture and perspectives.
 I've also had to juggle family responsibilities alongside being a full-time student.

 Yet, having gone through another masters program back in the Philippines, as well as having taught young children for many years, I did feel confident and prepared coming into this program.
 It was still a humbling experience to continue to learn about Australia's pedagogy, curriculum and culture.

 I am extremely grateful for the challenge and the genuine learning experiences the program has imparted thus far.
 I believe the program is relevant and thorough, and implemented by instructors who are highly knowledgeable and credible in the area of education.

 My next steps would be to gain more experience as an Early Childhood teacher during my placements.
 After which, I would perhaps consider returning to the Philippines and apply my knowledge there to improve and expand my preschool – or I could remain in Melbourne and gain experience to ultimately start and lead my own childcare centre.

 For students thinking about pursuing a career in teaching, I would say to go for it.
 The Melbourne Graduate School of Education is one of the best for a reason.

-You will be challenged and at times doubt yourself and your capabilities - but if you take it one day a step at a time and keep an open and learning mindset, you will come out more confident and highly equipped to do the most important task ever - helping young individuals grow and better themselves every day.
+You will be challenged and at times you may doubt yourself and your capabilities, but if you take it one day at a time and keep an open and learning mindset, you will come out more confident and highly equipped to do the most important task ever: helping young individuals grow and better themselves every day.